1NFINITYY/AcdyOn/README.md

 The system leverages Google's Gemini AI model to generate personalized academic recommendations and stores valid submissions in Supabase for future reference.

+as backend is deployed on render , it takes about 2 min to start the backend because of free service , so please dont judge the speed of backend based on that

 ---

 ## 🚀 Features